 There is another trend that is alarming!
 The Barna Group, a Christian organization, published a more recent article on pornography in 2016 titled, “The Porn Phenomenon.”
 In the article, the report states that at least 1 in 4 Christian men and at least 1 in 20 Christian women seek out porn monthly.
 That is not accidentally seeing it; that is seeking it out.

 These are amazingly bad statistics.
 These and other statistics reveal that increasingly Christians are becoming like the world.
 Here is something to think about.
 In ancient Pergamum and other cities, the worship of the god Dionysus required a person to be a member.
 The society would vote on a person’s admission.
 Members made monthly donations and had a moral code.
 The priest led the worship service.
 They sang songs.
 Some of the lyrics have been published.
 The priest determined who spoke.
 When I first read that, I realized that is very similar to what we do in church.
 Do you wonder why they attended their society weekly?
-Why are you here today?
+Why do you attend church?
 Are you here because of friends?
 Are you here because it is a duty?
 Maybe you like the singing?
 Maybe the preaching?
 But isn’t the real question, “Do you want to worship the true God in spirit and truth?”
 Why did the Israelite men worship Baal?
 Jesus tells us why some Christians in Pergamum liked what the culture outside of the church was doing.
 They liked worshiping at some of the temples and at the church in Pergamum.
 They tried to add the culture that is in the power of the evil one (1 John 5:18) and Jesus together.

 For Christians, it all boils down to our heart—our first love!
 Jesus said that if you love Him, you will want to keep His commandments (John 14:15).
 Then you will become a godly man or woman.
 That is, loving Jesus and having correct doctrine is essential so that we know how to live a godly life.
 Hebrews 5:14 says that the one who feasts on solid doctrine understands right from wrong.
 A person who is on a diet of milk will struggle to understand what is right and what is wrong.
 They will have difficulty understanding that idol worship is both a head problem and a heart problem.
 Colossians 3:5 appeals to our mind when it says,